MinionAttack/conll-shared-task-tool/README.md

 5. For outliers of a parser, calculate some statistics on them.
 6. For a corpus of SemEval-2022 Shared Task 10, find how many sentences have multiple opinions that share some part.
 7. For a corpus of SemEval-2022 Shared Task 10, separate the files by the number of sentence opinions.
+8. For a corpus of SemEval-2022 Shared Task 10, Generates graphs with F1 values for each number of opinions.

 **It is important to note that the script uses the _data_, _experiments_, _cache_ and _charts_ folders as the base directory for some features.**